MakeSchool-Tutorials/Makestagram-Swift-V3/P24-Social-Login/content.md

 ## Configuring the UI

-We've already done a lot of setup previous when we added the Facebook login UI to FirebaseAuthUI.
+We've already done a lot of setup previous when we added the Facebook login UI to FirebaseUI.
 This time will be a lot easier.
-First we'll need to install the corresponding dependencies for FirebaseAuthUI.
+First we'll need to install the corresponding dependencies for FirebaseUI.

 > [challenge]
 Install the pod `FirebaseUI/Google`.